IllinoisLegalAidOnline/website-docs/docs/source/lc_layouts.rst

 Guide layout
 ================

-This layout applies to the Guide itself and any Learn more, Take action, and Associated forms associated with the Guide.
+This layout applies to the Guide itself and any Learn more, Take Action, and Associated forms associated with the Guide.

 Main content area
 --------------------